Solved | Windows 10 File Sharing Not Working (6 Fixes)

 turn on file and printer sharing

-Don’t forget to have a check to make sure Windows Firewall is not blocking file and printer sharing.
+Don’t forget to check to make sure Windows Firewall is not blocking file and printer sharing.

 1. Go to Start > Control Panel > Windows Defender Firewall.